Weather conditions help to slow Brian Head fire growth

 The two teams will work together to protect the values at risk and coordinate the full suppression of the fire.

 Current evacuations – The following communities remain evacuated per local law enforcement: Panguitch Lake, Horse Valley, Beaver Dam, Castle Valley, Blue Springs, Rainbow Meadows, Mammoth Creek, Dry Lakes, Second Left Hand Canyon and the town of Brian Head.
 Evacuees can contact the Red Cross for shelter information.
-If you live in an area affected by wildland fires, officials recommend familiarizing yourself with the Ready, Set, Go Program (http://wildlandfirersg.org/).
+If you live in an area affected by wildland fires, officials recommend familiarizing yourself with the Ready, Set, Go Program.

 Closures – Highway 143 is closed from the cemetery in Parowan to milepost 50 outside of Panguitch.
 Mammoth Creek Road is closed at the junction with Highway 143.
 The north side gate of 143/148 is closed.
 The Dixie National Forest has expanded its area closure.
 Please check your route before planning recreational activities.
 Maps and a thorough description of the closure area are posted at the InciWeb incident webpage.